How to scale company culture for distributed teams

 That’s where Officevibe’s Custom Polls come in.
 You can create your own or select from dozens of expert-built templates where your employees maintain their anonymity.
 The data is then compiled for you directly in Officevibe.

 Addressing changes, events, or other specific topics.
 If your team just had a big win, you can better understand what drove their success.
 If they’re facing a challenge, you can uncover any uncertainties or concerns.

 Whether you use one, all, or a combination of these methods to collect employee feedback, the most important thing is that your team members feel heard.
-Soliciting employee feedback shows that you care, and contributes to the ongoing development of your team.
-And this is what distinguishes a good team from a great one.
+Soliciting feedback from your employees shows that you care, and contribute to the ongoing development of your team.

 Would you be interested in receiving our newsletter directly in your inbox?